dberzano/dberzano.github.io/alice/install-aliroot/auto.md

 available on log files.
 If the automatic procedure fails, the last lines of this script are shown.

-> In case of failure, the automatic installer advises the user to
-> attach the two log files produced. **Please do not forget to do it**
-> in order to facilitate the support procedure.

 In trouble?
 Ask for support!
 ----------------------------